brunobuss/brunobuss.github.io/content/posts/advent-of-code-2022-retrospective-06-10.md

 #- GoLang
 ---

+As a reminder, you can find:
+  - Part one with day 01 to 05 [here](/posts/2022/12/07/advent-of-code-2022-day-01-to-05-retrospective/)
+  - Github repo with my solutions in Go [here](https://github.com/brunobuss/adventofcode-2022-go)

 ### Day 06

 This was a nice one as the part two extended very easily from part one if you used a proper data structure,